Essential First Aid Items You Should Have in Your Car

 You’ve searched “what to put in emergency kit for car,” and you might be a little lost with all of the options out there.
 We’ve researched and found a few solutions to fit any budget!
 (Full disclosure, these are affiliate links, and also products we like ourselves!)

 You’ve searched “what to put in emergency kit for car,” and you’ve found your solution.
 Now that you’ve got some great options for your car’s first aid kit, it’s time to make sure you know exactly how to use it.
 You can further prepare yourself by completing a CPR and Basic First Aid certification class from our award-winning team here at SureFire CPR.
-Look into our classes offered all over Southern California (and online) and choose a date and time that fits into your schedule.
+Look into our classes offered all over Southern California and choose a date and time that fits into your schedule.